DNS Manager For WHMCS

 |In order to manage your cron job tasks proceed to 'Tools' → 'Cron'. |

-Here, you will find four information boxes, each one responsible for management of separate cron task.
+Here, you will find four information boxes, each one responsible for management of a separate cron task.

 These are: migration, import, synchronization and cleaner.